dominicarrojado/vday-card-2017-react/README.md

-# Hashtag Interactive: Valentine's Card App 2017
+# Hashtag Interactive: Valentine's Card App 2017 (React)

-A card app for our Valentine's Day editorial.
+A card app for our Valentine's Day editorial built in Meteor + React.

 ## Quick Start